-Joe Fairless: Alright, great.
-First though, let’s hear from our Best Ever partners.
+Joe Fairless: Alright, let’s do it.
+First, a quick word from our Best Ever partners.

-Joe Fairless: Alright, best ever book you’ve read recently?
+Joe Fairless: Okay, best ever book you’ve recently read?

-Joe Fairless: What’s the best ever way you like to give back?
+Joe Fairless: Best ever way you like to give back to the community?

-Joe Fairless: And how can the Best Ever listeners learn more about what you’ve got going on and get in touch with you?
+Joe Fairless: Best way the Best Ever listeners can learn more about what you’re doing?

 Alan Goldstein: Best way is by contacting our website, cashflow179.com, or doing research on the IRS website regarding cost segregation.

 Joe Fairless: If you don’t know what partial asset disposition is – well, now you know, and you can go learn more at Alan’s website, which is in the show notes page.

 Alan, thank you so much for talking to us about cost segregation, talking to us about 1031 exchanges a bit, and then overall strategies for how to approach it as a real estate investor to minimize the greatest expense that we have, which is taxes… So thanks for being on the show.
 I hope you have a best ever day, and we’ll talk to you soon.

 Alan Goldstein: Thank you, it’s an honor.
 Take care.